 Knowledge about enteral nutrition compliant to the guidelines is essential to the education as an intensive care specialist.
-This calculator aims to spead this knowledge and help users to get familiar with correct dosing of the available products.
+This calculator aims to spread this knowledge and help users to get familiar with correct dosing of the available products.

 To reach ICU calculator even faster, “Add to Home screen” from your smartphone Internet browser.

-Every intensive care patient with a stay longer than 48 hours is considered to be at risk for malnutrition
+Every intensive care patient with a stay longer than 48 hours is considered to be at risk for malnutrition.

 These patients, unless absolute contraindications are present or they can eat, should receive nutritional therapy, preferably – enteral nutrition ( ICU nutrition ).
 During the first week of stay, hypocaloric nutrition, meeting 70% of caloric needs, is recommended.
 After that time, full isocaloric nutrition can be delivered.
 The early strategy changes when indirect calorimetry is used to estimate energy expenditure.
 In that case isocaloric nutrition should be targeted from the third day of stay.